simc/crimson/README.md

 ## Features

 - 🏎️ **Fast**: Like really fast.
 Crimson parses JSON in a single pass.
-- 🌻 **Easy to use**: Crimson is designed to be easy to use and understand.
+- 🌻 **Easy to use**: Crimson is designed to be easy to learn and use.
 - 💃 **Flexible**: Crimson can partially parse and serialize JSON.
 - 🥶 **Freezed support**: Crimson supports [freezed](https://pub.dev/packages/freezed) classes.
 - 🪶 **Lightweight**: Crimson is lightweight and has no third-party dependencies.